HwWobbe/WipHww/README.md

 # 2023-01:
 * review & enhance plans for the geoSpatial Demos work.
+* * A Flikr Foundation group may be a useful intorductio to the TwGeospatial capabilities
 * * focus on the TreeFort stated needs
 * * * propose a slow build, unless there is an obvious Needs overlap
 * * * * voice NbNs concerns at the current state of pertinent Knowledge